 - Please submit a sentences or two about what you plan to do (e.g., I plan to earn a Ph.D. degree; I plan to earn an M.A. degree; I need to take a graduate level course to transfer back to …).

 - Personal Statement

-- Please submit a statement of 300-400 words with your rationale for seeking admission to a Ph.D. program in Behavioral Neuroscience and the faculty member(s) with whom you would like to work.
-This statement is in addition to the application materials that are submitted online.
+- Please submit a statement of 300-400 words with your rationale for seeking admission to the Ph.D program in Behavioral Neuroscience.
+Describe your interest in the biological basis of behavior, any prior research experience, your career goals, and which faculty member(s) you would like to work with and why